monapdx/awesome-reproductive-justice/README.md

 - [#ShoutYourAbortion](https://shoutyourabortion.com/) — Abortion advocacy through narrative and storytelling.
 - [WeTestify](https://wetestify.org/) — Diverse community of abortion storytellers with a focus on underrepresented voices.
+- [Stories for Choice](https://tmiproject.org/storiesforchoice/) — In both 2022 and 2023, _TMI Project_ worked with groups who had stories to share about reproductive justice and choice.

 ## Activism & Advocacy